 5.5.7 The Council's site selection process has not revealed any additional deliverable non-Green Belt sites in this location beyond the existing safeguarded land sites.
 Additional Green Belt release will therefore be required in this broad location to realise the Council's preferred Spatial Housing Strategy.
-Having regard to the full site assessment findings around the village, as set out in Appendix 3, Green Belt land release on Sites 463b,c&d and 284 and Site 286 is considered the most appropriate option for delivering the Council's Spatial Housing Strategy.
+Having regard to the full site assessment findings around the village, as set out in Appendix 3, Green Belt land release on Sites 463b,c&d and 284 and Site 416a is considered the most appropriate option for delivering the Council's Spatial Housing Strategy.
 Reasons for the selection of the sites are also summarised below.

-Site 286 (Land adjacent 62 Sytch Lane)
+Site 416a (Land off Orton Lane)

-5.5.8 Site 286 is an area of greater landscape sensitivity than the majority of land around Wombourne, sitting in an area of 'moderate-high' sensitivity.
-Despite this, the site is in an area of lower Green Belt harm than the majority of land around Wombourne, sitting in an area of 'low-moderate' harm.
-The site's release is also assessed as having major positive impacts against education, due to the site's proximity to local schools.
-Unlike the majority of Green Belt land around Wombourne, the site is also previously developed land (which the NPPF indicates should be examined as a priority if Green Belt release is considered) and does not have any significant constraints that would hinder its allocation for housing.
+5.5.8 Site 416a is an area of greater landscape sensitivity than the majority of land around Wombourne, sitting in an area of 'moderate-high' sensitivity.
+The site is also in an area of similar Green Belt harm than the majority of land around Wombourne, sitting in an area of 'moderate-high' harm.
+However, the site is free from any significant constraints and is adjacent to an area of safeguarded land proposed for a housing allocation (Site 416).
+Its allocation would facilitate delivery of that site by providing access to the northern parcel of the safeguarded site and creating a more regular site shape when considered with the wider parcel.